Deploy a custom model

 Now that youâve created your model on Replicate, itâs time to actually write the code for it, build it, and push it to Replicate.

 Youâll use Cog to build and push your model.
-Cog is an open-source tool that makes it easy to put a machine learning model in a Docker container.
+Cog is an open-source tool that packages arbitrary code in production-ready containers with automatic API generation.

 Follow this guide to learn how to install Cog, write the code for your model, and push it to Replicate: